 5 Things You Need To Know About Allowing Your Employees To Take A Second Job

 There has been a rising trend of individuals in Singapore taking on side hustles.
-While side hustles typically entail freelance work, it can also mean taking on another job.
+While side hustles typically entail freelance work, it may also mean taking on a second job.

 Read Also: Guide To Understanding The Role Of Singapore National Employers’ Federation (SNEF) And Singapore Business Federation (SBF)